-1. Every school has high quality Careers information and resources to enable young people to understand what 'green' jobs are available in the local economy and the career and learning the pathways to get there.
+- 1. Every school has high quality Careers information and resources to enable young people to understand what 'green' jobs are available in the local economy and the career and learning the pathways to get there. - York and North Yorkshire Careers Hub provide information for young people, on career paths to 'green' jobs, through the delivery of labour market intelligence sessions to careers leaders. - York and North Yorkshire Careers Hub work with cornerstone employers in priority/growth sectors to deliver programmes of engagement through Enterprise Co-ordinators - 2.
+Young people are informed about and can access high quality technical skills provision that supports their 'green' career ambitions. - York and North Yorkshire Careers Hub raises awareness of technical and vocational qualifications including apprenticeships, T Levels and Traineeships through the ASK package to careers leaders and through employer engagement.

-- 2. Young people are informed about and can access high quality technical skills provision that supports their 'green' career ambitions. - 3.
-Skills providers are supported to embed sustainability into all areas of the curriculum, equipping learners for their future learning, careers and life choices.
+- 3. Skills providers are supported to embed sustainability into all areas of the curriculum, equipping learners for their future learning, careers and life choices. - Yorkshire Learning Providers in partnership with Craven College and Y&NYLEP have developed The Green Skills and Sustainable Development Ambition to aid Further Education and skills organisations to green up estates, integrate green issues within the curriculum and equip apprentices to be agents of change for the transition to a low carbon economy.